compose-spec/compose-spec/07-volumes.md

 ## Volumes top-level element

-Volumes are persistent data stores implemented by the platform.
-The Compose specification offers a neutral abstraction for services to mount volumes, and configuration parameters to allocate them on infrastructure.
+Volumes are persistent data stores implemented by the container engine.
+Compose offers a neutral way for services to mount volumes, and configuration parameters to allocate them to infrastructure.

+The top-level `volumes` declaration lets you configure named volumes that can be reused across multiple services.
+To use a volume across multiple services, you must explicitly grant each service access by using the [volumes](05-services.md) attribute.
+The `volumes` attribute has additional syntax that provides more granular control.

+### Example

-The `volumes` section allows the configuration of named volumes that can be reused across multiple services.
-Here's an example of a two-service setup where a database's data directory is shared with another service as a volume named `db-data` so that it can be periodically backed up:
+The following example shows a two-service setup where a database's data directory is shared with another service as a volume, named
+`db-data`, so that it can be periodically backed up.

 ```yml
 services: